rancher/rancher.github.io/rancher/v1.0/zh/configuration/registries/index.md

 lang: zh
 ---

 ## Registries
 ---

 With Rancher, you can add credentials to access private registries from DockerHub, Quay.io, or any address that you have a private registry.
 By having the ability to access your private registries, it enables Rancher to use your private images.
 In each [environment]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/environments/), you can only use one credential per registry address.
 This makes it a simple request to launch images from private addresses.
 If you have added multiple credentials for the same address, Rancher will always use the most recently added one.

 > **Note:** Currently, registries are only supported for **Cattle** environments.

 ### Adding Registries

 On the **Infrastructure** -> **Registries** page, click on **Add Registry**.

 For all registries, you'll need to provide the **e-mail address**, **username**, and **password**.
 For a **Custom** registry, you'll need to also provide the **registry address**.
 Click on **Create**.

-> **Note:** For the `Address` in the custom registry, please do not pre-fix with `http://` or `https://` as we are expecting just the IP or URL.
+> **Note:** For the `Address` in the custom registry, please do not pre-fix with `http://` or `https://` as we are expecting just the IP or Hostname.

 If you add a credential for an address that already exists, Rancher will start using the new credentials.